Why Are New Hampshire's Tax-Free Liquor Stores Selling So Much Hennessy?

 New Hampshire doesn't have a signature drink, unless you like your maple syrup served neat.

 But in recent years, sales of one particular brand of cognac have surged at state-run liquor stores.
-So much Hennessy is being sold, in fact, that one New Hampshire official is asking the state Attorney General Gordon MacDonald to investigate whether the Liquor Commission is turning a blind eye to bootlegging and money-laundering activities.
+So much Hennessy is being sold, in fact, that one New Hampshire official is asking state Attorney General Gordon MacDonald to investigate whether the Liquor Commission is turning a blind eye to bootlegging and money-laundering activities.

 New Hampshire, despite its pronounced libertarian streak, is one of 17 "control" states, meaning the government manages the distribution of spirits.
 The state's Liquor Commission, which is run by an appointed chairman, oversees 79 retail stores.